dowjones/distribucache/README.md

 # Distribucache [![Build Status](https://secure.travis-ci.org/areusjs/distribucache.png)](http://travis-ci.org/areusjs/distribucache) [![NPM version](https://badge.fury.io/js/distribucache.svg)](http://badge.fury.io/js/distribucache)

 Redis-backed automatically-repopulating cache.
-This cache does everything in it's power to shield the caller from the delays of the downstream services.
+This cache does everything in its power to shield the caller from the delays of the downstream services.
 It has a unique feature, where the cache will populate itself on a certain interval, and will gracefully stop doing so when the values that were being refreshed have not been used.